 To follow that up, we’re getting a little crazy.
 The second of our team-ups begins with MANDY: Panos Cosmatos’s psychedelic fever dream of a movie, in which Nicolas Cage’s Red Miller reaps a bloody and frantic revenge on the LSD-fuelled cult that took away his one true love.
 An instant cult classic that was a surprise critical and commercial success last year, it’s a film that couldn’t be more suited to the gothic grandeur of the temple and the many clandestine secrets it holds.
 ‘Mandy’ is a visceral portrayal of one man’s delirious descent into psychosis, so what better pairing for it than Stanley Kubrick’s THE SHINING?
 Often held up as the greatest horror movie of all time, ‘The Shining’ has long been a cinematic icon, and for many the experience of walking around a hotel is forever tinted with the eery discomfort of the Overlook Hotel (so naturally, we’ve got the perfect venue).
 From its unbearably tense score to its visual flourishes and Kubrick’s notorious attention to detail, The Shining represents a significant milestone in horror filmmaking, and EEFF couldn’t be more excited to be presenting it as part of Temple Cinema 2019.

 And, of course, there’s the venue!
-Once sealed off and lost, Andaz Liverpool Street’s Masonic Temple was once home only to the secrets of The Freemasons who met there, but now, after its rediscovery, it has become a temple to cinema, too.
+Once sealed off and lost, Andaz London Liverpool Street’s Masonic Temple remains home to the secrets of The Freemasons who meet there, but now, it has become a temple to cinema, too.
 Now, in 2019, its lacquered thrones, marble columns, and golden zodiac-adorned ceiling, will echo with screams once again…

 Temple Cinema runs from March 28th.
 Tickets are on sale now.
 Click here to find out more. ?